 Fact: There are other ways to build your confidence in the water if you don’t want to jump straight into lessons.
 Keep your head above water and take a low-impact aqua fitness class held in the shallow end of the pool.
 This can be a really effective way to become less fearful of water and transition into swimming lessons.

 - Myth: Even if I do take swimming lessons, after that I’ll be on my own.

 Fact: You don’t need to do just one course of lessons.
 Keep taking lessons as long as you need them, either in a group session or on your own.
 Think of the swimming instructors as your ‘aquatic personal trainers’.

-Adult swimming classes are held at Adelaide Aquatic Centre Monday - Thursday evenings and Saturday afternoon.< Back to Blog
+Adult swimming classes are held at Adelaide Aquatic Centre throughout the week.< Back to Blog